 Tailor your introduction

-The recipient will first read your letter of introduction.
-Make sure that you tailor the introduction to the person.
-For example, if the recipient is your potential client, then make sure you include information about your business that is relevant to them.
+If the recipient is your potential client, then make sure you include information about your business that is relevant to them.
 If they are another business, then speak about how what they do is relevant to your industry.

 Set expectation

-What are you expecting to happen as a result of writing the letter of introduction?
+What are you expecting to happen as a result of writing the letter?
 Do you expect them to meet in person?
 Do you want them to give you feedback on your performance, product, or service?
 Do you want anything from them at all?
 Clearly state what your expectations are in the letter.
 If it is advisable for both parties to meet, then set a date to do so by including it in the letter.

 Match your tone to your relationship